Skip to main content

-As a strategic asset manager, RAC plays a vital role in optimizing and transforming railway assets into sustainable sources of income for the government, while railway operations remain under KTMB’s management.
+As a strategic asset manager, RAC plays a vital role in optimising and transforming railway assets into sustainable sources of income for the government, while railway operations remain under KTMB’s management.

 Powers of RAC